Montagu whaler: BRNC Whalers

+Similar 27' motor whalers are still used by Britannia Royal Naval College to train officer cadets in basic seamanship.
+These boats are constructed from glass-fibre reinforced plastic and powered by three-cylinder inboard diesel engines.
+The boats were constructed between 1970 and 1989.

 Leisure Use

 When whalers were replaced by rigid inflatables, some were passed down to auxiliary reserves and sea cadet units as training vessels.
 Others were abandoned and some rescued by enthusiasts, two were seen for many years decaying at Sunderland Point, Lancaster.
 The Swan took part in the 2019 Great River Race in London, completing the course in 3 hr 15 min 10 sec.